Das Kapital: Part VII: The Revenues and Their Sources

 In the final part, Marx critiques the "trinity formula" (Capital–Profit/Interest, Land–Rent, Labour–Wages), which represents the three main classes of bourgeois society and their respective sources of revenue as naturally arising from three independent factors of production.
 This formula, Marx argues, is the consummate expression of the mystification inherent in the capitalist mode of production.
 It presents capital, land, and labour as coequal, independent sources of wealth, obscuring the fact that profit and rent are derived from the surplus-value created by labour.
 It reifies social relations, making it appear as if things (capital, land) have the inherent power to produce value, while labour is merely one factor among others.
 This "bewitched, distorted and upside-down world" is the basis of everyday consciousness and the categories of vulgar political economy.

-Marx concludes Volume III, and effectively Das Kapital as a whole (as he left it), with a very brief, unfinished chapter on "Classes", where he begins to define classes based on their ownership of the means of production and their sources of revenue before the manuscript breaks off.
+Volume III, and effectively Capital as a whole (as Marx left it), is concluded with a very brief, unfinished chapter on "Classes", where Marx begins to define classes based on their ownership of the means of production and their sources of revenue before the manuscript breaks off.

 Themes

-Das Kapital explores a wide range of themes central to the critique of political economy.
+Capital explores a wide range of themes central to the critique of political economy.
 These themes are interwoven throughout the three volumes, often introduced in one context and then further developed or re-examined in others.